AeonDave/sir/README.md

 ## Download and install

-You can download the latest version by cloning Tilt from the Git repository:
+You can download the latest version by cloning SIR from the Git repository:

 	git clone https://github.com/AeonDave/sir.git